argonjs/argon-3-tutorials/_posts/2015-03-24-geolocation.md

     box.rotation.y += 3 * three.Time.delta
    {% endhighlight %}

-No  we compute the distance from the camera to each of the two cubes to the cube.
+Now, we compute the distance from the camera to each of the two cubes to the cube.
 If the cube could be "far" away, we'd want to use Cesium.EllipsoidGeodesic, rather than Euclidean distance, but this is fine here.

    {% highlight js %}
     var point1 = three.camera.getWorldPosition();